 Bold = Garud lab members

-24. Harris M. and Garud N.R.“Enrichment of hard sweeps on the X chromosome of Drosophila melanogaster.” bioRxiv (2022).
+24. Harris M. and Garud N.R.“Enrichment of hard sweeps on the X chromosome of Drosophila melanogaster.”
+Molecular Biology and Evolution (2023).

-22. Community diversity is associated with intra-species genetic diversity and gene loss in the human gut microbiome.
-BioRxiv (2022).
+20. Community diversity is associated with intra-species genetic diversity and gene loss in the human gut microbiome. eLife (2023).